 Plett ARTS Festival 2019

-Only in its 3rd year, Plett ARTS Festival had not yet found its feet, but was morphing into an identity quite unique, and had garnered a small, but growing loyal following.
-The eccentric couple from Mexico City who plan their annual trip to Plett to coincide with the Plett ARTS Festival come to mind, and many others.
+Only in its 3rd year, Plett ARTS Festival had not yet found its feet, but was evolving a unique identity and had already developed a small but growing loyal following.
+The eccentric couple from Mexico City who plan their annual trip to Plett to coincide with the Plett Arts Festival come to mind, among many others.

-All that is required from you is to wrap up against the chilly winter evenings and warm your cockles at the open nights of art and laugh your hearts out at The Fringe.
+All that is required from you is to wrap up against the chilly winter evenings, warm your cockles at the open nights of art, immerse yourself in food and film, and laugh your hearts out at The Fringe.